 Sores, yellowish copious vaginal discharge, pelvic pain and bleeding after intercourse can sometimes indicate a sexually transmitted infection.
-It is always a good idea to get a sexual health check done if you are embarking on a new relationship.
+It is always a good idea to get a sexual health check ticked off before embarking on a new relationship.

 Symptoms of menopause such as hot flushes, night sweats, poor quality of sleep, anxiety and mood swings can affect your work and life in a major way.
 Hormone replacement therapy can be useful and there are also other nutritional and non-medical ways of helping these symptoms.